William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The estate (and others in Ireland and Wales) descended to Thomas de la Roche, the son of her second husband.
 On his death Castle Bromwich was inherited by his younger daughter Ellen, the wife of Sir Edmund Ferrers of Chartley in Staffordshire.
 Sir Edmund died in 1435 succeeded by his son, William who in turn was succeeded by his daughter Anne, the wife of Walter Devereux.

 The manor descended through the Devereux family until 1657 when a later Anne Devereux sold it to John Bridgeman.
 Some property here remained in the family, however, until 1712 when George Devereux, a bankrupt London draper sold his remaining lands.
-The Bridgemans hold the manor to the present day.
+Lord Bradford is lord of the manor to the present day.

 The Bridgemans were created the Barons Bradford in 1792 and the Earls of Bradford in 1815.
 The sixth earl is the current lord of the manor.
 The arms in the present church bear the Red Hand of Ulster indicating the purchase of the baronetcy from James I in 1611.